 - you are showing symptoms of coronavirus (COVID-19)

-You will be entitled to a refund or a waived exchange fee in these circumstances.
-Please contact email@example.com as soon as is practical, we may not be able to provide a refund if you contact us after the session.
+You may be entitled to a refund or a waived exchange fee in these circumstances.
+Please contact email@example.com a minimum of two (2) hours prior to the screening or event to explore your ticketing options.
+We will not be able to provide an exchange or refund if you contact us after the session.

 If an event is cancelled or significantly rescheduled due to coronavirus (COVID-19) or other intervening circumstances, exchanges and refunds for passholders and single ticket purchases will be processed as required by law.
 In the event of a cancellation due to intervening circumstances MIFF reserves the right to retain the ticketing transaction fee.